 - Sort and select cranberries for firmness.

 - Break several toothpicks in half, sticking the broken ends into the cranberries.
+Only use firm cranberries and discard any mushy ones.

 - Using needle-nose pliers, attach the cranberries on the inside edge of the wreath first in even rows.
 Place the cranberries very close together so that the form does not show through.